RockefellerArchiveCenter/pyfc4/docs/performance.md

 One way in which pyfc4 can be considerably slower, is **creating** or **updating** a number of objects.
 This is because each time pyfc4 creates or updates a resource, it issues a follow-up `GET` request for the newly created, or modified, resource information.

-However, to mitigate this, one can run methods like `resource.create` and `resource.update` with an optional flag `refresh=False` that will prevent pyfc4 from running `resource.refresh` that updates the resource metadata.
+However, to mitigate this, one can run methods like `resource.create` and `resource.update` with an optional flag `auto_refresh=False` that will prevent pyfc4 from running `resource.refresh` that updates the resource metadata.
 This can dramatically improve performance:

 ![selection_075](https://user-images.githubusercontent.com/1753087/28998479-36c0b32a-79fa-11e7-8023-45435317c7c6.png)